-Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (7th ed.).
-In particular, statistical and mathematical copy, as well as references and their text citations, should conform to the Publication Manual.
-In the reference list make sure to provide the DOIs (Digital Object Identifiers) of the cited journal articles.
+Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (7th ed.) as regards both style and presentation.
+In particular, statistical, and mathematical copy as well as references and their text citations, should conform to the Publication Manual.
+In the reference list make sure to provide the DOIs (Digital Object Identifier) of the cited journal articles.
 Footnotes in the running text should be avoided.